Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 ### Generate a new Dpdl source file containing generated code

-By executing the script with the '@gen' parameter (see below).
+By executing the Dpdl script with the '@gen' parameter (see below).
 A new Dpdl source file is generated, containing the generated code sections.

 This mode allows to check and adapt the generated code before executing it.
 Generative AI is not yet 100% capable.
 But it will for sure in future.